 Family members and dependents

 Include any dependents in the visa nomination application that you intend to include in your visa application.

 Step 4: Lodge your visa application with the Department of Home Affairs

 Once you have received your Victorian Government nomination, you are then able to lodge your visa application.
+You may wish to complete any required health examinations or character assessments prior to lodging the visa application.
 The Department of Home Affairs is responsible for issuing and administering all Australian visas.
 Contact the Department of Home Affairs directly or visit their website for information about lodging your visa application, visa requirements, obligations and processing times.